Jacques Reeves

-Jacques Dimitri Reeves (born October 8, 1982) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans and Kansas City Chiefs.
+Jacques Dimitri Reeves (born October 8, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Houston Texans and Kansas City Chiefs.
 He was selected by the Dallas Cowboys in the seventh round of the 2004 NFL draft.
-He played college football at Purdue University.
+He played college football for the Purdue Boilermakers.

 Early life

 Reeves attended Lancaster High School.
 As a senior defensive back, he had 4 interceptions (2 returned for touchdowns) and 5 fumble recoveries.
 He also practiced track and basketball.

 He ran the 200 metres in 20.72 seconds and the 400 metres in 46.01 seconds.
 He was a member of the Dallas Morning News All-area 100 team.

 College career

 He accepted a football scholarship from Purdue University.
 As a true freshman he played on special teams, tallying 11 tackles.
 The next year, he started 3 games, posting 32 tackles, 2 interceptions and 3 forced fumbles (led the team).

 As a junior he became a regular starter, registering 33 tackles and 3 interceptions (tied for the team lead).
 As a senior, he collected 64 tackles, 2 interceptions, 9 passes defensed and one sack.
 He played in a total of 49 games, registering 140 tackles (2 for loss), 7 interceptions, 17 passes defensed, 4 forced fumbles and 2 fumble recoveries.

 He also practiced track.
 He received Big Ten Freshman of the Year honors after placing second in the 60 metres (6.80 seconds) and 200 metres (21.04 seconds) at the 2001 Big Ten Indoor Championships.
 He won the 100 metres (10.41 seconds) and finished second in the 200 metres (20.83 seconds) at the 2002 Big Ten Outdoor Championships.
 He placed second in the 200 metres (21.47 seconds) and third in the 60 metres (6.78 seconds) at the 2003 Big Ten Indoor Championships.